lostintime/aws-s3-webdav/README.md

 ## Limitations

+### HTTPS

-Server now uses `http` protocol for communication with AWS endpoint, ssl sessions seems to leak some memory when using `https`, and I didn't figure out how to fix it yet.
+Application now uses `http` protocol for communication with AWS endpoint, ssl sessions seems to leak some memory when using `https`, and I didn't figure out how to fix it yet.

+### Multipart Uploads

+To upload files application uses [AWS Mulipart Upload](https://docs.aws.amazon.com/AmazonS3/latest/dev/mpuoverview.html), which in case of failures in the middle of the upload will leave parts stored in S3, and you will be charged for patrs uploaded, so it's recommended to configure [Bucket Lifecycle Policy](https://docs.aws.amazon.com/AmazonS3/latest/dev/mpuoverview.html#mpu-abort-incomplete-mpu-lifecycle-config).